wanglongqi/BatchRun/README.md

     Note: User Abort Determined!
     13 jobs has been submitted.
 Rest jobs will be abandoned.
-    Submited job will not be affected.
+    Submitted job will not be affected.
 Kill the process if you will.

 ## History of BatchRun

 This is a project in GoogleCode, if you are interested in the old code, you can find it [here](https://code.google.com/p/batchrun/).

-In the first edtion of this project, I use pp to control processes.
-In this lastest version, pp is not used anymore.
+In the first edition of this project, I use pp to control processes.
+In this latest version, pp is not used anymore.
 Standard library is quite enough for this project.

 I am trying to prettify the output by adding Pid in front of the output, but I cannot work it out.
 If anyone can improve this, I will be very appreciated.